Starting a Business

 How to Start a Telehealth Business

-Amid the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) report that telehealth visits saw an 154% increase in 2020.
+During the COVID-19 pandemic, telehealth saw a significant rise in demand.
+According to the Centers for Disease Control and Prevention (CDC), telehealth visits increased by 154% in 2020 alone.

 Understand State Laws Surrounding Telemedicine